nickhill1234/apptest/README.md

 ## Contributing

 You can submit an issue and associated pull request.
-Our main devs will review it and merge into the main branch for deployment.
+Our main devs will review it and merge into the main branch for deployment.# apptest